Joz3d/Choose-a-Door/README.md

 http://joz3d.net/cgi-bin/door.pl

+For a true retro experience, <a href="https://oldweb.today/?browser=nm2-mac#http://joz3d.net/cgi-bin/door.pl">run it in Mosaic 2</a>.

 ## General Comments

 What can I say about it... it's Perl 4, so all variables are global.
 It tracks players' sesssions by IP, which is probably the best method one came up with in '93.